mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 ### Force renewal

-To force a renewal, you need to touch a file and restart `acme-mailcow`:
+To force a renewal, you need to create a file named `force_renew` and restart the `acme-mailcow` container:

 ```
 cd /opt/mailcow-dockerized